 - L-shaped bolster design supports neck and head for restful sleep

-- L-shaped bolster for neck support
+- Unique L-shaped bolster

-- Soft flannel sleeping surface
+- Soft flannel sleeping area

 - Non-slip bottom